.State Loan Repayment Program

 .Nursing Education Loan Repayment

-Eligible professions include primary care physicians, nurse practitioners, physician assistants, nurse mid-wives, dentists, dental hygienists, clinical psychologists/clinical psychotherapists, clinical social workers, clinical professional counselors and clinical marriage and family therapists.
+Eligible professions are primary care physicians, nurse practitioners, physician assistants, nurse mid-wives, dentists, dental hygienists, clinical psychologists/clinical psychotherapists, clinical social workers, clinical professional counselors and clinical marriage and family therapists.

 National Health Service Corps Loan Repayment